openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 Get the status and access mode of each replica from both the Nodes.
 Some access mode labels are NA, WO etc. **NA** means that Node is not running yet and **WO** means node has started replication after Node started running.

+## Deploy Jiva Pods with custom namespace

+Create the custom namespace if it is not existing in your cluster using below command.

+    kubectl create namespace <custom_namespace_name>

+Example:

+    kubectl create namespace app

+Deploy your pvc yaml using the custom namespace.
+It can be done as follows.

+    kubectl apply -f <pvc_yaml> -n <custom_namespace_name>

+Example:

+    kubectl apply -f percona-openebs-deployment.yaml -n app

+The OpenEBS jiva Pods and application will be created in same custom namespace.
+You can check it with below commands

+    kubectl get pods -n app

+The following will be the output

+    NAME                                                             READY     STATUS    RESTARTS   AGE
+    percona-7f6bff67f6-hw4ml                                         1/1       Running   0          1m
+    pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc-ctrl-6b598f7c6c-46dvx   2/2       Running   0          1m
+    pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc-rep-7c66dd6b84-7mh4m    1/1       Running   0          1m
+    pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc-rep-7c66dd6b84-xkc85    1/1       Running   0          1m
+    pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc-rep-7c66dd6b84-zw6vl    1/1       Running   0          1m

+Check the pvc status by using below command with custom namespace.

+    kubectl get pvc -n app

+The following will be the output

+    demo-vol1-claim   Bound     pvc-579a6a9a-9bc9-11e8-a48f-0667b9b343dc   5G         RWO            openebs-percona   39s

 ## Move the data to another cluster

 ## Move the replicas to another node